 - full support from our dedicated team

-"I wanted to make a contribution to change in areas I am passionate about."
+"I wanted to make a contribution and create change in areas I'm passionate about."

 Natalie Bailey, Chair of BACP